Budgeting as a couple – sounds good, right? But how do you do this in the best way for you?

 The PocketGuard app is aptly named, as its job is to stop you from overspending.

-You will need to link all of your finances – your credit cards, checking accounts, savings accounts, and loans.
+You must link all of your finances – your credit cards, checking accounts, savings accounts, and loans.
 Once they are all linked, you will be able to see them all in one place.

 PocketGuard will automatically update your spending and then put it into budget categories.
 Categorizing your money is really helpful because you can see the areas that you may need to work on.

-There is a section called ‘In My Pocket’, which will show you how much you’re able to save after paying all your bills.
+There is a section called ‘In My Pocket,’ which will show you how much you can save after paying all your bills.

 This budget app is great because it creates a budget for you by looking at your income, bills, and the goals that you have set.
-This is handy if you are budgeting as a couple because there’s no need for any disagreements on budget amounts.
+This app is excellent for financial planning as it takes the dirty work out for you!

 Fee: Free, with an optional Paid version for $3.99 per month or a $34.99 annual fee